What is Kindle Unlimited or KDP Select?

-Indie authors are faced with an important decision when self-publishing ebooks: go “wide” or enroll your book in KDP Select and stay exclusive to Amazon?
+Indie authors are faced with an important decision when self-publishing ebooks: go “wide” or enroll only in Kindle publishing?

 Either side can argue that one is the better choice – and if you’re a member of any online author forum, you’ve probably seen this go down first-hand!
 But there is no one-size-fits-all answer: it really comes down to your goals, preferences, the genre you write in, and more.

-To help you understand these options, we’re taking an in-depth look at the pros and cons of Kindle Unlimited/KDP Select and going wide for self-published authors in today’s book market.
+To help you understand these options, we’re taking an in-depth look at the pros and cons of Kindle/KDP and going wide for self-published authors in today’s book market.

-Did you know you can sell Amazon ebooks through PublishDrive?
+Did you know you can sell books on Amazon through PublishDrive?
 Plus, you can manage global ebook distribution to 400 other stores in one dashboard.
 Sign up now to get started!

 What Does “Going Wide,” “Direct,” and “Exclusive” Mean in Self-Publishing?
 How does Kindle Unlimited work?